JohnFLake/551_Project/README.md

 - See balance (probably not a big deal)

 ### Man in the middle
-- Derive a malicious but valid transaction by seeing a real valid transaction
+- Derive a malicious but valid transaction to the bank by seeing a real valid transaction
 - Change a value in a valid transaction
-- Change the response from the bank to a valid transaction
+- Change the bank's response from a valid transaction to wrongly indicate success/failure
+- Respond to the ATM as if it is the bank (bank never sees)